 Life on Earth: Jungle: With 100 Questions and 70 Lift-flaps!Life on Earth: Human BodyFood Anatomy: The Curious Parts & Pieces of Our Edible WorldNature Anatomy: The Curious Parts and Pieces of the Natural WorldExploring Space: From Galileo to the Mars Rover and BeyondAtlas of Adventures: A collection of natural wonders, exciting experiences and fun festivities from the four corners of the globe

 Games are great gifts because really you are giving an experience — a fun family game night, yet it is still something you can wrap and put under the tree.
-These games stretch kid’s imagination and their critical thinking.
+These games stretch kid’s imagination, their critical thinking, and their spatial reasoning skills.

 I hope you and your little curious minds have an imaginative and creative holiday!